Cold Brew Coffee Recipes and the History of Cold Brew

 Cold brew coffee has been proven to be 67% less acidic than hot coffee which makes cold-brewed coffee able to be enjoyed by folks with acid reflux issues.

+The heat releases the flavor of coffee, but it also dissolves the fatty acids and bitter oils that give the coffee a bite.
+Hot coffee anesthetizes the tongue, which means subtle flavors and undertones are harder to pick out.
 Another major difference between cold brew coffee is the coffee to water ratio.
-The ratio is 1 part coffee to 4 parts water whereas, with hot coffee, the ratio is 1:6 or 1:12 depending on how strong one wants their coffee.
+The ratio is 1 part coffee to 4 parts water whereas, with hot coffee, the ratio is 1:6 or 1:12 depending on how strong one wants the coffee.

 Before cold brew, most “iced coffee” that you would find in coffee shops was made by simply brewing hot coffee at double strength, then pouring that over ice to cool it.